What are the primary anthropogenic sources of CO2?

 An important factor to consider when discussing carbon capture technologies is the CO2concentrations and the other constituents to separate from (nitrogen or methane).
 The higher the concentration is, the lower will be the carbon capture cost.

 Also, the carbon capture plant size is an important factor.
-Like any industrial processes, there is an effect of economic of scale to reduce the capital intensity.
+Like any industrial process, there is an effect of economic of scale to reduce the capital intensity.

 Why is Svante cheaper than other point sources capture companies?